 - Update the BIOS without Using the Internet Update Function: Click Update BIOS from File, then select the location where you save the BIOS update file obtained from the Internet or through other source.
 Follow the on-screen instructions to complete. - 3.
-Save Current BIOS to File: Click Save Current BIOS to save the current BIOS file.
+Save Current BIOS to File: Click Save Current BIOS to File to save the current BIOS file. - 4.
+Load CMOS default after BIOS Update: Select the Load CMOS default after BIOS update check box and then the system will automatically load BIOS defaults after BIOS update and after the system restarts.